Built by Metorial, the integration platform for agentic AI.

 • title (required): Pull request title

-• head (required): Branch name containing your changes
+• head (required): Branch name where your changes are implemented

 • base (required): Branch name you want to merge into